A user guide for Singularity

 \section{Ring and truncation degree}

 In this section we describe how to determine the permissible computational ring and the truncation degree.
 In fact, each smooth germ with a nonzero-infinite Taylor series expansion must be truncated at certain degree.
 Further, there are four different options in {\tt Singularity} for computational rings, \ie polynomial, fractional, formal power series and smooth germ rings, that they each can be used by commands in {\tt Singularity} for bifurcation analysis of each singular germ.
 The command \verb"Verify(g)" derives the following information about the singular germ \(g\) for correct and efficient computations: \begin{enumerate} \item the permissible computational rings for the germ \(g\). \item the least permissible truncation degree \(k\) for computations involving the germ \(g\).
-In other words, the computations modulo degrees of higher than (but not equal to) \(k\) does not lead to error. \item our recommended computational ring. \end{enumerate} We are also interested in the above information for the following purposes: \begin{itemize} \item A list of germs \(G\) in two variables for either division, standard basis computations, multiplication matrix, or intrinsic part of an ideal. \item A parametric germ \(H(x, \lambda, \alpha)\) with \(\alpha\in \mathbb{R}^p\) for either transition set computation or persistent bifurcation diagram classification.\\ \end{itemize}
+In other words, the computations modulo degrees of higher than (and equal to) \(k\) does not lead to error. \item our recommended computational ring. \end{enumerate} We are also interested in the above information for the following purpose: \begin{itemize} \item A list of germs \(G\) in two variables for either division, standard basis computations, multiplication matrix, or intrinsic part of an ideal. \end{itemize}